RAHB-REALTORS-Association/chat2gpt/docs/setup.md

     - `MAX_TOKENS_INPUT`: This sets the maximum number of tokens that can be sent.
 Default: 1000 tokens.
     - `MAX_TOKENS_OUTPUT`: This sets the maximum number of tokens that can be received.
 Default: 1000 tokens.
     - `TEMPERATURE`: This sets the temperature for the OpenAI API.
 Default: 0.8.
     - `IMAGE_SIZE`: This sets the image size for the DALL-E API.
-Default: "512x512".
+Default: "1024x1024".
+    - `IMAGE_STYLE`: This sets the image style for the DALL-E API.
+Must choose between "natural", or "vivid".
+Default: "natural".
+    - `IMAGE_QUALITY`: This sets the image quality for the DALL-E API, can be "standard" or "hd".
+Default: "standard".
     - `API_URL`: This sets the API endpoint for the chat completions API.
 Default: "https://api.openai.com/v1/chat/completions".
     - `ELEVENLABS_API_KEY`: Your ElevenLabs API key.
 Can be disabled by omitting this secret.
     - `ELEVENLABS_MODEL_NAME`: ElevenLabs model you're using.
 Default: "eleven_multilingual_v2".